mikhail-j/juliaLang_Cross_Product/README.md

 juliaLang_Cross_Product
 ==============================

-This program computes the cross product of n-column vectors in a (n)x(n-1) matrix using the Gram-Schmidt process.
-The result is a nth dimensional cross product.
+This program computes the cross product of n-column vectors in a (n)x(n-1) matrix using the definition of determinants.
+The result is a nth dimensional vector.

 How to run this program?